 Baker is more “formatted”.
 They don’t give parents money, but they provide the curriculum and monitoring learning.
 Twice a month a teacher pays home visits.
 They do not have any faith based curriculum."

 "Pine Eagle Charter School is a public charter school located in Halfway, Baker County, Oregon.
 It is a K–12 public school and only school in the Pine Eagle School District."

 Shawn Thatcher is the pastor at Pine Baptist Church and also works in administration at Pine Eagle Charter Schools, which includes a one room distance learning classroom.

 "is a micro-school, meaning our purpose and intent is to remain small.
 We enroll no more than 80 students in grades kindergarten through eighth grade on our main campus, and our classes are multi-grade and never larger than 20 students.
 We are located in Dallas, Oregon with a satellite location in Stayton, and we run a hybrid school model: Students meet four days a week in the physical classroom and Fridays are flexible learning days for field trips, at-home learning, extracurricular enrichment or community service."

 In the Salem-Keizer Area

-Willamette Valley Christian School began as a church ministry in 1967 outside of Woodburn.
+Willamette Valley Christian School in Brooks, Oregon began as a church ministry in 1967 outside of Woodburn.
 Today it is an independent, non-denominational ministry serving the Christian community of Oregon's Mid-Willamette Valley.
 WVCS offers preschool, elementary and secondary grade levels.